A never ending stream of plastics

 Although lying at the outer edge of Europe, the Arctic is not isolated and certainly not unaffected by human influence.
-Through ocean currents, large amounts of litter are transported from Europe to the Arctic every day and stay there, often locked in the ice.
-One could say that the Arctic acts like the drainage hole for plastics coming from Europe and North America.
+Through ocean currents, plastic litter is transported to the Arctic every day.
+And it stays there, often locked in the ice.
+In a way, one could say that the Arctic is the drainage hole for plastics coming from Europe and North America.

-This continuous stream of plastics not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
-Animals of all sizes, from zooplankton to polar bears can be affected by ingesting plastics or getting entangled in ropes and nets.
-These same items also pose a safety risk to cruise ships because they can get caught in propellers.
+This continuous stream of plastics coming into the Arctic not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
+Animals of all sizes, from zooplankton to polar bears can be affected by ingesting plastics or getting entangled in nets and ropes.
+These same items also pose a safety risk to shipping in the area due to the risk of entanglement in ship propellers.

 Prevention is the solution

 What can be done to solve this problem?
-Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the sea floor.
-And many more plastic items will still continue to arrive in the Arctic on a daily basis.
+Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the seafloor.
+We believe in prevention.
+Our mission is to find the origin, causes and solutions to plastic pollution of the Arctic.

 The Arctic Marine Litter Project

-As the problem is multi-faceted, there is no single solution.
-Therefore, working on solutions means working on a variety of issues, with a variety of stakeholders and a variety of scientific disciplines.
-This is something that Wageningen University & Research can offer.
+As the problem of plastics in the Arctic is multi-faceted and international, there is no single solution.
+Therefore, working on solutions means working on a variety of issues, with a variety of stakeholders and scientific disciplines.